Getting All-on-6 and All-on-8 dental implants abroad is a low-cost option for replacing missing teeth in the entire arch.

 Dental tourism combines dental treatment with a vacation at an exotic location.

-The reason that this option is gaining popularity is that in dental tourism destination such as Mexico, Thailand, Costa Rica, and India, the cost of dental treatment is about 50-80% lower than in the US, Canada, the UK, Australia, and New Zealand.
+The reason this option is gaining popularity is that in dental tourism destination such as Mexico, Thailand, Costa Rica, and India, the cost of dental treatment is about 50-80% lower than in the US, Canada, the UK, Australia, and New Zealand.

 For reference, here is a table showing the prices of the All-on-6 procedure across various countries in the world: